muffin87/helm-tutorial/part-02/README.md

 need any additional things since `tiller` will be installed over `helm`.
 Just run: `helm init`.
 By default this will install `tiller` in the `kube-system` namespace.
-My personal recommendation is to use another Namespace though, since `kube-system` is very sensible in most cases.
+My personal recommendation is to use another Namespace though, since `kube-system` is very volatile in most cases.
 Good for us that the Helm devs implemented a command line flag called `--tiller-namespace` to define a different Namespace.